margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## What traffic sign best refelcts your life right now? ##
+The sign guiding people to 'slow down' with children playing and running best reflects my life.
+I love this sign because of the childlike innocence expressed in it.
+In life, I am slowing down, and seeking ways to paay attention to the light, the joy, and the love of children more.

 ## Describe your most recent dream you can remember. ##
 I had a vision come to thought before going to sleep of an African American woman with beautiful eyes and a lovely smile.
 It was a wonderful dream, peaceful and inspirational.
 In life, every day, I wake up to the amazing beauty and life of African Americans.